NuriddinovMA/Charm/README.md

    * [global] section:
      - "path_to_user_functions" - the full path to python3-module with custom functions
    * [simulation] section
-     - "random" - the exact name of the function for contact randomization (default: binomial) Then, run Charm as described above.
+     - "random" - the exact name of the function for contact randomization (default: binomial);

+Then, run Charm as described above.

 ### The chromosome sizes file